 |17.||Nikon D800E||Y||mono / mono||Y||Y||mini||3.0||-||-||-|

 It is notable that the 5D Mark IV has a headphone jack, which is not present on the 760D This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the 760D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the 760D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 760D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark IV and the Canon 760D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 5D Mark IV:

 - More detail: Offers more megapixels (30.1 vs 24MP) with a 12% higher linear resolution.

 - Better image quality: Scores substantially higher (21 points) in the DXO overall assessment.